-Non-interest expense for the three months ended March 31, 2024 increased by 2.4% compared to the same period of 2023 and was primarily impacted by an increase in our employee compensation and benefits as we continue to adjust our compensation programs to retain our workforce and remain competitive in the current employment market.
+Non-interest expense increased by 7.0% for the three months ended September 30, 2024 compared to the same period of 2023 and increased by 6.4% for the nine months ended September 30, 2024 compared to the same period of 2023.
+Non-interest expense continues to be primarily impacted by an increase in our employee compensation and benefits as we continue to adjust our compensation programs to retain our workforce and remain competitive in the current employment market.
 We also continue to monitor and manage our controllable non-interest expenses through a variety of measures with the ultimate goal of ensuring we align non-interest expenses with our operations and revenue streams.